ctozzi/docs/docs/docs/developers/development/dialogs/index.md

 }
 ```

-It will result with following in UI dialog:
+This will result in the following UI dialog:

 ![Dialog example tab1](dialog-example-tab1.png)

 ![Dialog example tab2](dialog-example-tab2.png)

-Explore available fields and options.
+Again, learn more about available fields and options by exploring the subsections of the Dialogs section of the documentation, which you can access using the navigation menu on the left.